happyuc-project/webu.py/docs/webu.huc.rst

 .. py:attribute:: Eth.defaultAccount

-    The ethereum address that will be used as the default ``from`` address for all transactions.
+    The happyuc address that will be used as the default ``from`` address for all transactions.